 Not surprisingly the subject of fair funding for our school in West Sussex has arisen again in the light of recent announcements by Government and the absence of a solution which has been disadvantaging our schoolchildren over many years.
 I am aware that some Head teachers have sent a letter out to parents about Fair Funding and Transitional Support and some of them have passed it on to me.
 Its contents will of course be a huge cause of concern for parents.

 I have therefore created this special area on my website where I have posted a new podcast explaining my position on the subject and will update with news as and when.
 Regular readers of my newsletter or Facebook page will be aware that this is an issue I have been very actively involved with for some time, along with my fellow West Sussex MPs.

 However, West Sussex MPs have again been active in taking this problem up with ministers.
-Over the summer we secured meetings with the Minister for Schools on 18th October and with the Secretary of State on 2nd November on the NFF and transitional funding.
-These follow earlier meetings - including local MPs uniquely arranging for West Sussex Heads to present direct to the Schools Minister on the financial challenges their schools face and the need for change.
+Over summer 2016 we secured meetings with the Minister for Schools on 18th October 2016 and with the Secretary of State on 2nd November 2016 on the NFF and transitional funding.
+These followed earlier meetings - including local MPs uniquely arranging for West Sussex Heads to present direct to the Schools Minister on the financial challenges their schools face and the need for change.

-Two of my colleagues will be representing local MP’s by attending a County Head teachers’ conference on 19th November but in the immediate term I would welcome any direct, practical information from you that you wish to share on the importance of the NFF and transitional funding to your local school budget.
+Two of my colleagues represented local MP’s by attending a County Head teachers’ conference on 19th November 2016.
+I would welcome any direct, practical information from you that you wish to share on the importance of the NFF and transitional funding to your local school budget.

 As always if you have any other specific questions then please do not hesitate to get in touch and I will post any updates on my website as I have indicated.